w3c/epub-specs/epub33/explainers/EPUB33-explainer.md

 ### 9. Does this specification enable new script execution/loading mechanisms?

-Not to my knowledge.
-Scripting is not forbidden, but follows the HTML model.
+No. Scripting is not forbidden, but follows the HTML model.

 ### 10. Does this specification allow an origin to access other devices?